hydephp/develop/docs/creating-content/documentation-pages.md

 ### Configuration

-As an example configuration, let's take a practical example for how HydePHP.com uses this feature.
+As an example configuration, let's take a practical example of how HydePHP.com uses this feature.

 ```php
 // Filepath: config/docs.php